Consumer medicine information

 Do not breast-feed if you are taking this medicine.
 Possible effects of CEQUA on a breast-feeding baby have not been studied and are unknown.

 Do not give this medicine to a child under the age of 18 years.
+Safety and effectiveness in children younger than 18 years have not been established.

-Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food store.

-• Other eye drop
+• other eye drops.

 How much to use